 Calcium in pregnacy

-Known for its role in building healthy bones and teeth, calcium performs many other vital functions in the body.
+Calcium is the most abundant mineral in the body1.
+Known for its role in building healthy bones and teeth, it also helps with other very important functions in the body, both during pregnancy and in daily life.

 sources of calcium